Lawn Seed or Overseed cool-season lawns in the spring (late-March to…

 Determine the size of lawn to be overseeded.
 Fescue lawns should be overseeded at a rate of 4-6 pounds per 1000 square feet.
+Visit our grass seed calculator.

 Choose a quality grass seed such as Gard’n-wise Premium Fescue blend.
 Cheap seed often contains weed and other crop seed that is difficult or impossible to remove without damaging your new lawn.